 The Limitations of the Popular Two-Year Limited Warranty

 Now, let’s take a look at some of the lingo in the standard two-year limited warranty that many leading exterior painting contractors provide.
 At first glance, it seems like you’re getting a pretty good deal.
 When you look at what the warranty doesn’t cover, however, you start to realize that the coverage of the warranty begins to fade.
-These warranties typically don’t cover damage due to ordinary wear and year, extreme weather conditions (hello Canadian weather) and fading and discolouration are practically creatures of fiction in most painting warranties.
+These warranties typically don’t cover damage due to ordinary wear and year, extreme weather conditions (hello Canadian weather) and fading and discoloration are practically creatures of fiction in most painting warranties.

 Product Warranty Versus Service Warranty